wesleyfreit/gym-pass/api/README.md

 - ✅ It must be possible to for the authenticated user to obtain check-in history

-- ▶️ It must be possible to for the authenticated user to search for nearby gyms
+- ✅ It must be possible to for the authenticated user to search for nearby gyms (up to 10km)

 - ✅ It must be possible to for the authenticated user to search for gyms by name